How to focus better - an age-old question that millions around the world have asked themselves.

 Nootropics are well-known supplements that enhance cognitive performance.
 They work by boosting brain function such as memory, creativity, motivation, and attention.

 But not all nootropics are backed by science.
-That is until, in 2014, OptiMind was born.
+That is until, OptiMind was born in 2014.

-Every ingredient in OptiMind is backed by the Gold Standard Promise, meaning it has been rigorously tested in double-blind, randomized placebo-controlled clinicial studies on healthy human populations.
+Every ingredient in OptiMindis backed by the Gold Standard Promise, meaning it has been rigorously tested in double-blind, randomized placebo-controlled clinical studies on healthy human populations.

 No other nootropic supplement has this quality of standard.